test-prof/test-prof/docs/stack_prof.md

 TEST_STACK_PROF=boot rspec ./spec/some_spec.rb
 ```

-**NOTE:** we recommend to anylize the boot time using flame graphs, that's why raw data collection is always on in `boot` mode.
+**NOTE:** we recommend to analyze the boot time using flame graphs, that's why raw data collection is always on in `boot` mode.